SaasyKumar/quiz_app/README.md

 - result board
 - a UI that show all user selected option and whether it is right or not.
 - View Score or consecutive test -> next test will only contain wrong answered
+- Two mode Quiz Mode and edit mode all md files ->

 # Do